-When an intervertebral disc weakens or is injured, it may leak its contents or protrude beyond the limits of the vertebrae.
-Nerve compression could then occur, causing pain, tingling, burning, and loss of mobility.
+When a spinal disc weakens or is injured, it may leak its contents or protrude beyond the vertebrae, resulting in a herniated or bulging disc.
+This may cause nerve compression that leads to pain, tingling, burning and loss of mobility.

-Typically, if you are suffering from a herniated or bulging disc, your physician will prescribe a moderate, non-invasive course of treatment, possibly including:
+If you have a herniated or bulging disc, your physician may prescribe a nonsurgical course of treatment that may include:

 - Anti-inflammatory steroid injections